Congressional pension: Forfeiture

-In 2003, after James Traficant was expelled from Congress, several Congressmen attempted to pass a bill that would prevent expelled members from receiving their pensions.
+In 2003, Ohio representative James Traficant was expelled from Congress after he was convicted of fraud, rackettering and other charges.
+Several Congressmembers attempted to pass a bill which would prevent expelled members from receiving their pensions.
 The bill was stalled and eventually dropped after being sent to the House Administration and Reforms committee for review.

-In 2007, the Honest Leadership and Open Government Act was enacted; this act provides that a member of Congress convicted of one or more of a list of enumerated felonies (those relating to corruption, election crimes, or official misconduct) will forfeit his or her pension.
+In 2007, the Honest Leadership and Open Government Act was enacted.
+This act provides that a member of Congress convicted of one or more of a list of enumerated felonies (those relating to corruption, election crimes, or official misconduct) will forfeit his or her pension.

 Refusal to participate

 Congressman Ron Paul refused to participate in the congressional pension system, labeling it "immoral."

 North Carolina Congressman Howard Coble did not participate in the pension system.
 He campaigned against the system in his first campaign in 1984.

 Massachusetts Congressman Barney Frank chose not to participate in the system.
-He didn't believe that the pension system would be in his best interest as he was unable to marry at that time due to the same-sex marriage ban and believed he wouldn't live long enough to outweigh the contributions.
+He didn't believe the pension system would be in his best interest, because as a gay man he was unable to marry at the beginning of his congressional career and thus he would be unable to leave pension benefits to a spouse.
+Frank also used actuarial assumptions to determine he might not live long enough to more than break even on his contributions into the pension system.

 In 2019, Florida Governor Ron DeSantis opted out of his congressional pension.